-Saigon, or Ho Chi Minh City as it’s also known, is a city of contrasts: French colonial architecture, sparkling skyscrapers, incense-infused temples and remnants of war coexist alongside each other.
+Ho Chi Minh City (formerly known as Saigon), is a city of contrasts: French colonial architecture, sparkling skyscrapers, incense-infused temples and remnants of war coexist alongside each other.
 Its frenzied streets – home to an ever-flowing stream of motorbikes, bustling markets and vendors peddling street food might seem a little overwhelming at first, but beyond the chaos this exciting city has a plethora of things for visitors to see and do.
 It’s a great place for tourists to visit on their holiday to Vietnam.

-Here’s how to spend the perfect 48 hours in Saigon.
+Here’s how to spend the perfect 48 hours in Ho Chi Minh.

 Stop at a nearby street stall and try Vietnam’s traditional Vietnamese noodle soup and considered by many as their national dish, ‘Pho’, which is influenced by Chinese and French cuisine.